 – The staff.
 The service.
 The planning.
 It just works.

 – Weddings take place right in front of the ocean (Read more below..)

-– It feels intimate as the restaurant is closed to you and your guests.
+– It feels intimate as the restaurant is exclusive to you and your guests.

 – You won’t run into any other guests, brides, or whoever you might run into in an All Inclusive resort.
 It’s private.

 – Do you care about service?
 Top-notch.

 Con’s about Kukua’s weddings: